-We stayed in Cochem during our time in Germany, so in order to see Burg Eltz had to take a train to to Moselkern.
+We stayed in Cochem during our time in Germany, so in order to see Burg Eltz we had to take a train to to Moselkern.
 Moselkern is lovely – it’s a very quiet town with beautiful old houses.
-It took about 20 minutes to reach the start of the walking track to Burg Eltz from the […]Read more "Burg Eltz"
+It took about 20 minutes to reach the start of the walking track to Burg Eltz from […]Read more "Burg Eltz"

 Haarlem is a lovely historical city, located on the river Spaarne, less than 20 kilometres from Amsterdam.
-It boasts a magnificent old centre with plenty of monumental buildings.
-As the city was home to several first class Dutch painters, including Frans Hals, there’s a lot of art to go around.
-Haarlem in The Netherlands is […]Read more "Haarlem"
+It features a magnificent old centre with plenty of monumental buildings.
+The city was once home to several famous Dutch painters, including Frans Hals, so there is a large art focus.
+Haarlem is where my grandmother is from […]Read more "Haarlem"

 Amersfoort is a city and municipality in the province of Utrecht, The Netherlands.
 Amersfoort is a very historic and attractive city.
 It has many fine medieval buildings that are well maintained.
 It is a busy place with a population of just under 150,000 people, but the town centre is easily explored on foot, with most […]Read more "Amersfoort"

 The boat journey from Cochem to Beilstein along the Moselle was beautiful.
 The small village of Beilstein is one of the best preserved historical places on the Moselle and is also sometimes known as a miniature Dornröschen der Mosel (“Sleeping Beauty of the Moselle”).
 The ruins of Castle Metternich tower above the village, […]Read more "Beilstein"